Skip to main content

 • Arrival time monitor located ~1.5 m from the interaction point

-qRIXS operations in Run 25 will be focused on standard user experiments.
-In preparation for these efforts the following tables summarize the expected x-ray and laser capabilities for the SC accelerator and CARBIDE laser system.
-The development team(s) will try to provide the largest array of possible capabilities.
-Please use these tables to guide your thinking on possible Early Science experiments.
+qRIXS operations in Run 27 will be focused on standard user experiments.
+In preparation for these efforts the following tables summarize the expected x-ray and laser capabilities for the Cu accelerator and CARBIDE laser system.

 X-ray Parameters